wesleyCampbell/Notes/Notes/Cell Biology.md

 ## Cell Theory

+### Postulates of Cell Theory

-The cell is the fundamental unit of an organism
+1. The cell is the fundamental unit of an organism

-Organisms can be anywhere from single-cell to trillions of cells
+2. Organisms can be anywhere from single-cell to trillions of cells

-All cells come from pre-existing
+3. All cells come from pre-existing cells

+---

+### Types of Cells

 ###### Prokaryotic Cells
 - Very simple, comparatively small